HenryWellman/personal-portfolio-site/README.md

-# personal-portfolio-site
+# Personal-Portfolio-Site
-Site to host relevant CS information about myself.
+A fast and minimalist Django project for displaying relevant Computer Science information about myself.

+# Screenshots